tslocum/cview/FORK.md

-This document explains why [tview](https://github.com/rivo/tview) was forked to create [cview](https://git.sr.ht/~tslocum/cview).
-It also tracks which tview pull requests have been merged into cview.
+This document explains why [tview](https://github.com/rivo/tview) was forked to create [cview](https://git.sr.ht/~tslocum/cview) and tracks which tview pull requests have been merged into cview.

 # Why fork?